StarAntonU/bookstore/README.md

 cd ~/Documents/bookstore
 ```

-Before running the project, create .env file in the root directory with the required credentials
+Before running the project, create .env a file in the root directory with the required credentials

 *Example:*
 ```